Chiefs of Clan Ross

 The first chiefs of the Scottish Highland, Clan Ross were also the original Earls of Ross.
 That title later went to other families in the late 14th century and from then on the chiefs of Clan Ross were designated as "of Balnagowan".
 This was because their seat was at Balnagowen Castle.
 The chiefship of the clan has since passed to various branches of the clan.
-The current chief is David Campbell Ross who descends from Hugh Ross the 4th of Balnagowan.
+Following the death of David Campbell Ross of Ross and Balnagowan in 2024, Fiona Campbell Ross of Ross and Balnagowan has been recognised as Chief of Clan Ross by the Lord Lyon King of Arms.
 The following is a list of the chiefs of Clan Ross.